NickDaly/cs739_2019/proj1/README.md

 ## IPC
 For the time being we use TCP/IP (might not be the most efficient, but simple enough to implement) for our IPC.
-The communication consist of a request message and a response message.
+We use a messaging based communication.
+The communication consist of a request [message](https://github.com/sekcheong/cs739_2019/blob/master/proj1/src/message.h) and a response message.
 A client making a request will always get a response.
 If client don't receive response within certain time limit, one can assume the server is crashed or in an error state.
 The format of the message as following:

     +-------------+
     | heder       |